Soddo Gurage people: Oromo migrations/invasions and impact

 The overall effect of the Oromo invasion was one of despoliation, depopulation (through either death or flight), and enslavement.
 The traffic of Gurage slaves substantially increased in the mid-19th century.
 There are still elders who have memories of grandparents or other such relatives sold into slavery by the Oromo.
 The invasion and despoliation caused many Kistane villagers to flee and settle in neighboring areas such as Ada, Meqi, Zway, Minjar, and Bulga, facilitating the first mass migrations of the Gurage in other parts of the country.
 Many Gurages had desperately appealed to Negus Sahle Selassie to protect them from Oromo attacks.
 Isenburg witnessed Gurage slaves begging at the feet of the King, attesting that when they go to Shewa they are often nearly naked as Oromos frequently ambush and rob them, and the King gifts them new clothes, knowing the raiders would fear angering the King.
+However, in one major expedition which Sahle Selassie's emissary Germame sent Amhara Neftengna riflemen contingents to aid the Kistane against the Oromo, the battle ended in utter disaster as the riflemen were slaughtered by Oromo cavalry as they were busy trying to reload their weapons.
+The disaster was lamented by Kistane women.

+"A slice of cheese, the Neftegnas are wiped out!
+Germame, may this fate befall your sons!
+Lice of the hair, the neftegnas are wiped out, woe to Germame!
+Alashi's fair one, as he was lying in the valley, his Neftegnas were killed in front of the house of Qare's father.
+Distressed Milat begged for mercy in the name of the King, thinking there was any order.
+Wakene Bache killed seven of the Neftegnas, and standing on the belly of his victim and drawing out his sandi, he did what had been done to them."

 Many Oromo also peacefully intermarried with the Kistane, with many of the latter speaking the language of the former and adopting Oromo names as well as Amharic names.
 An example of this was the marriage between the renowned Oromo general Ras Gobana Dacche, who led Menelik's armies in his reconquest over much of the south and western parts of Ethiopia, and his wife Askalech, a Kistane Gurage, who was also the grandmother of Arbegna and Prime Minister Ras Abebe Aregai.
 The mother of Haile Selassie, Yeshimibet Ali, was the daughter of the Wollo Oromo chief Aba Jiffar Gamcho and his Kistane Gurage wife Wolete-Giorgis, who later became a nun.
 Many neighboring Oromo tribes were also converted to Orthodox Christianity by Kistane Gurage priests, and in addition to intermarrying and mixing with them, many adopted traditional Gurage customs and cultures.
 This is most present with the Jida and Abado clans of the Tulama branch, as well as the Geto, who are mostly indistinguishable from them in customs or tradition.